 Years 7 & 8 are the senior years at St Michael’s, and our senior pupils assume leadership and mentor roles.
-As prefects, House leaders, servers and readers in chapel and assemblies, and buddies the playground, they are aware of their responsibilities as good role models.
+As prefects, House leaders, servers and readers in chapel and assemblies, and buddies the playground, they are aware of their responsibilities as good citizens and role models.

 St Michael’s teachers are highly experienced in preparing pupils for secondary school entrance tests and scholarship exams.
-Moreover, with their collective knowledge of the city’s schools, our staff can offer invaluable advice to parents and pupils considering their secondary school options.
+Moreover, with their collective knowledge of the city’s schools, our staff can offer invaluable advice to parents and pupils considering secondary school options.

 Many pupils in Years 7 & 8 continue with their itinerant Music or Speech & Drama lessons, and some pick up a second instrument, as their time permits.
 The senior musicians take important leadership and organisational roles in the choirs and instrumental groups.